Neuropsychological Evaluations

 Hillary Bush, PhD

 Dr. Hillary Bush is the Clinical Director of Ellen Braaten, PhD & Associates.
 She is a licensed psychologist in Massachusetts (#10704), California (#33683), Rhode Island (#PS02043), and Connecticut (#4167), with expertise in child neuropsychological assessment, consultation, and brief intervention.
 She has been affiliated with Ellen Braaten, PhD & Associates since 2017.
 A Massachusetts native, Dr. Bush earned her BA at Wellesley College and PhD at the University of Massachusetts Boston.
 She completed internship training at the Indiana University School of Medicine and postdoctoral training at the MGH Learning and Emotional Assessment Program (LEAP).
 From 2017 to 2020, Dr. Bush served as a staff psychologist and faculty member at LEAP, and as an Instructor of Psychology at Harvard Medical School.
 Dr. Bush has published her research in top-tier academic journals, and she enjoys writing about psychology topics for the general public too.
-In addition to her assessment work at Ellen Braaten, PhD & Associates, Dr. Bush provides therapy at Therapy Lab Kids, and she serves as an Associate Lecturer at the University of Massachusetts Boston.
+In addition to her assessment work at Ellen Braaten, PhD & Associates, Dr. Bush is the owner and founder of Sweater Season Psychological Services, PLLC, and she teaches undergraduate and doctoral students as an Associate Lecturer at the University of Massachusetts Boston.

 Selected Publications